 T&I Committee Organizational Meeting and Infrastructure Investment Hearing

 On February 7, the House T&I Committee met for its official organizational meeting and held a hearing on “The Cost of Doing Nothing: Why Investing in Our Nation’s Infrastructure Cannot Wait”.
 In the organizational meeting, the Subcommittee rosters were announced, including the Subcommittee on Highways and Transit and the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
-To view all T&I Committee rosters, please click here
+View all of the T&I Committee rosters; or view the hearing in its entirety.

 President Trump Issues Buy-American Executive Order